Skip to main content

 Description: The Washington Supreme Court recently reinterpreted state law to prohibit religious organizations, including Yakima Union Gospel Mission, from only hiring individuals who share its religious beliefs.
 State officials are threatening the mission with significant penalties for using its constitutionally protected right to hire employees who share the ministry’s religious beliefs.

-YAKIMA, Wash. – Multiple former and current Washington state legislators—along with other organizations—submitted friend-of-the-court briefs Wednesday with the U.S. Court of Appeals for the 9th Circuit in support of a Washington state homeless ministry.
-Yakima Union Gospel Mission is asking the court to protect its freedom to hire like-minded individuals who share and live out its religious beliefs and mission to spread the gospel of Jesus Christ through its homeless shelter, addiction-recovery programs, outreach efforts, meal services, and health clinics.
+RICHLAND, Wash. – A federal district court ruled Friday that it violates the U.S. Constitution for Washington state officials to enforce a law against a Christian homeless ministry while its lawsuit continues.
+Alliance Defending Freedom attorneys represent Yakima Union Gospel Mission as it seeks to protect its freedom to hire like-minded individuals who share and live out its religious beliefs and mission to spread the gospel of Jesus Christ through its homeless shelter, addiction-recovery programs, outreach efforts, meal services, and health clinics.

-“Religious organizations are free to hire employees who are aligned with and live out their religious beliefs,” said ADF Legal Counsel Jake Reed.
-“Yakima Union Gospel Mission faces substantial penalties under Washington state law for simply engaging in its constitutionally protected freedom to hire fellow believers who share the mission’s calling to spread the gospel and care for vulnerable people in the Yakima community.
-We urge the court to listen to these legislators and take this opportunity to correct the lower court’s decision so that the mission can continue its valuable services.”
+“The Constitution gives religious organizations the freedom to hire employees who are aligned with and live out their religious beliefs,” said ADF Senior Counsel Ryan Tucker, director of the Center for Christian Ministries, who argued before the court.
+“Yakima Union Gospel Mission exists to spread the gospel of Jesus Christ through its homeless shelter, addiction-recovery programs, outreach efforts, meal services, and health clinics.
+But it faces substantial penalties under Washington state law for simply engaging in its freedom to hire fellow believers who share the mission’s calling to spread the Gospel and care for vulnerable people in the Yakima community.
+We are pleased the court ruled to protect the ministry’s constitutional rights as this lawsuit proceeds.”

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.